khrynczenko/blog/content/2020-05-27-no_discard.md

 Fortunately there is a way
 around it and that is coincidentally another attribute i.e. [[maybe_unused]].
-So we can just add it to the assigned variable and voila.
+We can just add it to the assigned variable and voila.
 ```c++
 int main(int argc, char* argv[])
 {